Asset Management Policy

 5. Stakeholders must be consulted during planning of the asset lifecycle to consider current and future needs, and to ensure assets are developed to align with strategic objectives, user expectations, and required levels of service.

-6. Asset management must take into account the University’s Sustainability Policy and sustainable development principles, including due consideration of long-term financial, community and environmental impacts.
+6. Asset management must take into account the University’s Sustainability Policy and sustainable development principles, including due consideration of long-term financial, community, environmental, and net-zero carbon impacts.

 Note - All asset management related activity must comply with relevant legislation, statutes and University policy requirements.